Dynamsoft/barcode-reader-python-samples/README.md

 		- width  : The width of the region
 		- height : The height of the region

+- **Quadrilateral** : Stores the quadrilateral.
+	- ***Attributes*** :

+		- points : Four vertexes in a clockwise direction of a quadrilateral.
+Index 0 represents the left-most vertex.

 - **IntermediateResult** : Stores the intermediate result.
 	- ***Attributes*** :

 		- data_type                     : The data type of the intermediate result
-		- results                       : One of the following types: List of class Contour, List of class ImageData, List of class LineSegment, List of class LocalizationResult, List of class RegionOfInterest
+		- results                       : One of the following types: List of class Contour, List of class ImageData, List of class LineSegment, List of class LocalizationResult, List of class RegionOfInterest, List of class Quadrilateral
 		- result_type                   : Intermediate result type
 		- barcode_complement_mode       : The BarcodeComplementMode used when generating the current intermediate result
 		- bcm_index                     : The list index of current used ColourClusteringMode in the ColourClusteringModes setting